 Visas – The best way to get current visa information is to go to the immigration page of the country you’re going to visit.
 They’ll tell you everything you need about getting your visa.
 If you’re having trouble finding that page, check your home country’s State Dept. In the US, make sure you’re on a .gov site.

-There are third-party visa sites, like Visa HQ.
+There are also third-party visa sites.
 They’ll also give you correct document information.
 If you choose to use their services they are efficient and generally a fair deal.
 These sites can make your life easier if you’re trying to get a difficult visa, or if you just don’t want to hassle with ins and outs of immigration paperwork.
 At the very least, they’re a good resource, give them a look (after you finish reading this post).

 *Note: Some countries can be especially difficult to obtain visas for, and some are just slow.
 Don’t put this off until the last minute.
 At the very least, research their requirements as soon as you decide on the destination and leave plenty of time to get this bit of paperwork done.